raseels-repos/golang-saas-starter-kit/README.md

 ## Description

-The SaaS Starter Kit is a set of libraries for building scalable software-as-a-service (SaaS) applications that help preventing both misuse and fraud.
+The SaaS Starter Kit is a set of libraries for building scalable software-as-a-service (SaaS) applications that helps preventing both misuse and fraud.
 The goal of this project is to provide a proven starting point for new projects that reduces the repetitive tasks in getting a new project launched to production that can easily be scaled and ready to onboard enterprise clients.
 It uses minimal dependencies, implements idiomatic code and follows Golang